 New arrivals: F Thomas Bryant, F Juwan Morgan

 Outlook: Tom Crean could be well-positioned to return to the good graces of Indiana fans next season.
-Nearly everyone is back, and the frontcourt will get some desperately needed help from the 6-10 Bryant, a McDonald’s All-American who committed to IU last week.
+Nearly everyone is back, and the frontcourt will get some desperately needed help from the 6-10 Bryant, a McDonald’s All-American.

 Losses: G Darrun Hilliard, F JayVaughn Pinkston, G Dylan Ennis